Hydrograph

 A hydrograph is a graph showing the rate of flow (discharge) versus time past a specific point in a river, channel, or conduit carrying flow.
-The rate of flow is typically expressed in cubic meters or cubic feet per second (cms or cfs).
+The rate of flow is typically expressed in units of cubic meters per second (m³/s) or cubic feet per second (cfs).

-Hydrographs often relate change of precipitation to change of discharge over time.
-It can also refer to a graph showing the volume of water reaching a particular outfall, or location in a sewerage network.
+Hydrographs often relate changes of precipitation to changes in discharge over time.
+The term can also refer to a graph showing the volume of water reaching a particular outfall, or location in a sewerage network.
 Graphs are commonly used in the design of sewerage, more specifically, the design of surface water sewerage systems and combined sewers.